Mauston, Wisconsin

 Mauston is a city in and the county seat of Juneau County, Wisconsin, United States.
 The population was 4,347 as of the 2020 census.
 It is approximately 70 miles northwest from the state capital, Madison.

 History

 Mauston was founded by Milton M. Maughs.
 The town was originally named Maughs Town, after him.
 The town's beginning was based on the lumber industry of early Wisconsin.
-The history of Mauston is currently preserved in the Boorman House on Union Street.
+The history of Mauston is currently preserved in the Benjamin Boorman House on Union Street.

 Geography

 Mauston is located at (43.798, -90.077).
 It is in the Central Standard time zone.
-Elevation is 883 feet.
+The mean elevation is 883 feet.

-According to the United States Census Bureau, the city has a total area of 4.9 sqmi, of which, 4.47 sqmi is land and 0.43 sqmi is water.
+According to the United States Census Bureau, the city has a total area of 4.9 sqmi, of which 4.47 sqmi is land and 0.43 sqmi is water.